gildedhipbone/MappingUtilities/README.md

 ## Assign Per-Face Materials
 Assigns a separate material to every face in the object.
-Should be used together with an add-on that can clean up clone materials, because this add-on doesn't do anything like that yet.
+Keep in mind that this add-on creates a material slot for each face.

 ![AssignMatsPerFace](https://user-images.githubusercontent.com/36510916/188155558-6b2807c5-305a-4475-8f04-9b1340eb5be7.gif)